cstarendal/EnsembleAI/README.md

 ## Contributing

 We welcome contributions!
+This project uses **PR-based development for everyone** (including the maintainer) to create clear history, enable self-review, and learn best practices.

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for complete guidelines.

 ### Quick Start for Contributors

-1. Fork the repository
+1. Fork the repository (for external contributors) or clone directly (for maintainer)
+2. Pull latest: `git pull origin main`
-2. Create a feature branch: `git checkout -b feature/my-feature`
+3. Create a feature branch: `git checkout -b feature/my-feature`
-3. Make your changes following our [code standards](.cursorrules)
+4. Make your changes following our [code standards](.cursorrules)
+5. Write tests first (TDD approach)
-4. Run checks: `npm run lint && npm run typecheck && npm test`
+6. Run checks: `npm run lint && npm run typecheck && npm test`
-5. Commit and push: `git push origin feature/my-feature`
+7. Commit and push: `git push origin feature/my-feature`
-6. Create a Pull Request
+8. Create a Pull Request on GitHub
+9. Wait for CI to pass, then self-review and merge

 ## Documentation